-The Fredericksburg-Spotsylvania National Park Service recently hosted a living history event, commemorating the Battle of Spotsylvania Courthouse during the Civil War.
+The Fredericksburg-Spotsylvania National Park Service recently hosted a living history event at the Spotsylvania Battlefield, commemorating the Battle of Spotsylvania Courthouse during the Civil War.
 The NPS does a great job offering different events, for all types of interests, at all of the parks.
 Although the heat out here is horrrrrendous, the events are usually free, so dealing with the heat is a small price to pay to take advantage of the great events that the NPS has to offer.

 I have really tried to attend as many of the Civil War events as possible because there weren’t too many to attend back home.
 In California, the Spanish colonization, the Gold Rush, and the Wild West are more a part of the historical fabric than the Civil War.
 Not only that, but the NPS parks in Southern California are in super-touristy areas and are usually ridiculously crowded.
 I have seriously been coveting the open space here in Virginia.

 People have asked me why I have taken such an interest in the Civil War events here and I think it’s a fair question to ask.
 I think that history is an important aspect to all cultures.
 It’s important to keep it alive so that we can learn and grow from it.
 Not only that, but experiencing events in the place that it actually occurred has a completely different feel than watching it in a video or reading a book.
 I’ve always been a big proponent for getting out there and living life!

 The Battle of New Market

 A few months ago, we attended a reenactment of the battle of New Market.
 It was a private event, so it had a very different vibe.
 There was an entry fee, which was fine; but there didn’t seem to be a lot of information at the event itself.
 Once you paid your fee and parked, you either knew where to go or you tried your best to figure it out.
 One of the perks was that there were a lot of re-enactors there, which gave the spectator a more realistic demonstration.